altaywtf/altay-dot-wtf/data/books/offline-matters.md

 oneliner: We are all bored and everything is boring.
 Occupied 24/7, doing nothing at all.
 ---

 I like the path of evolution of this book.
-It was born as a newsletter then grew into a fully-fledged resource on dealing with one of the biggest problems we're facing as humanity: how to get away from fucking screens.
-Jesse speaks the cruel truths, criticizes the numb and careless marketing approach that blasts every inbox, and reminds us that life is an offline platform.
+It was born as a newsletter then grew into a fully-fledged resource that questions one of the biggest problems we're facing as humanity: why are blissfully ignoring the non-screen part of our lives?

+As a creative person from the field, Jess speaks the cruel truths, criticizes the numb and careless marketing approach blasting inboxes, and reminds us that life is eventually an offline platform.
+I admire the bold and confident tone.
+Sometimes we need to burn bridges to stop ourselves from crossing again.

-The mixture of serif and monospaced fonts with a "this would look good on the print version" layout was also appealing.
+The mixture of serif and monospaced fonts with a "yeah, this would look good on paper" layout was also appealing.
 It's not published as an e-book anyways.

+After this book is published, Jess started a new project: https://nofun.tips

 ---